namitharayasam/namitharayasam.github.io/_pages/about.md

 My bachelor’s thesis, advised by Prof. Surabhi Narayan, investigates modality bias in vision-language models using Partial Information Decomposition.
 The goal is to analyze text and image contributions in visual question answering without relying solely on accuracy-based metrics.

 Outside of research, I’m a trained Carnatic vocalist.
-When I’m not singing, I’m at the gym or out on a trail.
-And when I’m doing neither, I’m usually tinkering with some weekend project I convinced myself would ‘only take an hour'.
+When I’m not singing, I’m usually tinkering with some weekend project I convinced myself would ‘only take an hour'.

 I’m always excited to collaborate on impactful research - feel free to reach out if our interests align, or if you’d simply like to connect!